Who We Are

 What We Do

 Pivot works in partnership with communities affected by poverty and social exclusion to identify priorities and develop solutions to complex human rights issues.
-Our work is focused in four policy areas: police accountability, health and drug policy, homelessness, and sex workers’ rights.
+Our work is focused in four policy areas: police accountability, drug policy, homelessness, and sex workers’ rights.

 We combine strategic litigation with high-impact public education and advocacy campaigns to maximize our effectiveness.
 Our deep collaboration with marginalized people and grassroots movements, combined with our unique approach to social change, makes Pivot the only human rights organization of its kind in Canada.